The Exiles is the unfinished

 - Loads and Loads of Characters: And don't start thinking about the family trees.

-- Mystical Waif / Tyke Bomb: Caitlet, until Gorynel turns her into the new Captal.
+- Mystical Waif / Tyke Bomb: Cailet, until Gorynel turns her into the new Captal.

 - Not in This for Your Revolution: Collan Rosvenir is very a very reluctant member of the Rising, at least until Sarra works her magic on him.

-- One Steve Limit: An interesting subversion, everyone on Lenfell is named after the same 300 plus saints, and yet with a cast of thousands they're never repeated.
+- One Steve Limit: An interesting subversion, everyone on Lenfell is named after the same 300 plus saints (with variants), and yet with a cast of thousands they're never repeated.

-- Our Ghosts Are Different: The whole person less their body, and generally confined to the Dead White Forest.
-Until the wraith of Annaiyas eats all the others in a post-mortal bid for revenge.
+- Our Ghosts Are Different: The whole person less their body.
+The evil ones are generally confined to the Dead White Forest.
+Until the wraith of Anniyas eats all the others in a post-mortal bid for revenge.

-- Redemption Equals Death: Auvry takes the brunt of Glenin's killing strike at Caitlet.
+- Redemption Equals Death: Auvry takes the brunt of Glenin's killing strike at Cailet.

 - Gorynel's death has shades of this.
 It's never outright stated, but heavily implied, that he is responsible for this entire mess.

 - Slap-Slap-Kiss: Collan and Sarra in a nutshell, at least for the first book.